How to Clean and Disinfect Your Dishwasher

 The buildup of food particles and stagnant water (if there are clogging problems) can make your dishwasher smell musty.
 How do you get your dishwasher smelling fresh again?

-- Remove any food that may have fallen into crevices or at the bottom of your dishwasher.
+- Remove any food that may have fallen into crevices or to the bottom of your dishwasher.

 - Clean your filter.
 Your filter may be trapping old food and grease.